episanty/RB-SFA/README.md

 >    E. Pisanty.
 RB-SFA: High Harmonic Generation in the Strong Field Approximation via Mathematica. https://github.com/episanty/RB-SFA (2015).

-This software consists of the Mathematica notebook `RB-SFA.nb`, which contains the code and its documentation, a corresponding auto-generated package file `RB-SFA.m`, which provides the package functions to other notebooks, and a PDF printout of the notebook.
-The notebook also contains a Usage and Examples section which explains how to install and use the code, and documents the calculations used in the original publication.
+This software consists of the Mathematica notebook `RB-SFA.nb`, which contains the code and its documentation, a corresponding auto-generated package file `RB-SFA.m`, which provides the package functions to other notebooks, and a `Usage and Examples.nb` notebook which explains how to install and use the code, and documents the calculations used in the original publication.
+PDF printouts of both notebooks are also provided.

 The author thanks Luke Chipperfield for crucial assistance in writing this program.